elitongadotti/dtc-dataengineer-final-project/README.md

 ## DBT pipeline (cleaning data)

-We are using dbt cloud for the project.
+We are using dbt cloud.
 Said that, you must create your dbt cloud account, setup up a connection to BigQuery and configure github to sync this repo to dbt cloud.
-[Here](https://docs.getdbt.com/docs/cloud/connect-data-platform/connect-your-database#connecting-to-bigquery) are some instructions on this.
+Also, don't forget configure a Project Subdirectory to reference `/dbt`, once it is **where the dbt files are located**.

-The dbt files are placed under `/dbt`.
-To build the tables with clean and aggregated data, you just need to run the following dbt command:
+After configuring the environment, you just need to run the following dbt command:

 ```
 $ dbt build --full-refresh --select +cota_parlamentar_by_state_party_date
 ```

+## Visualizing (looker studio)

+The table used to feed the dashboard was aggregated by `state`, `party` and `issue_date`, as you can observe in dbt queries.

+You can visualize the dashboard that was created navigating to [this link](https://lookerstudio.google.com/reporting/3b9bb23d-e4d6-4ce7-85a6-79611c327fc6).

+It also important to point that the dashboard created may not be accurate as it should, once this project was build focused to practice my Data Engineer skills specifically.
+The dashboard is likely a manner to show the outcome of the data pipeline itself, not the project's goal.